Sony A6500 Review

 The A6500 still includes a built-in pop-up flash which has a guide number of 6 meters at ISO 100 (19.7 feet) and offers a claimed flash coverage of 16mm.
 Up to +/-3 EVs of flash compensation is available and you can utilize flash bracketing.
 The flash recycles in approximately 4 seconds.
 The camera has the same 1/160s x-sync as its predecessor, which is somewhat disappointing.

-When the A6300 released this spring, we found its new 4D Focus autofocus system to be one of its strongest features, offering up a massive array of both phase detect and contrast detect autofocus points and great speed.
+When the A6300 was released last spring, we found its new 4D Focus autofocus system to be one of its strongest features, offering up a massive array of both phase detect and contrast detect autofocus points and great speed.
 The A6500 uses this same system which has 425 phase detection points and 169 contrast detect AF points.
 The hybrid AF system can acquire focus in as little as 0.05 second and has a sensitivity range of -1 to 20 EV.

 To assist with continuous autofocus, the high-density focus system includes sophisticated tracking technology (which worked very well in the A6300).
 Additional focus features include Eye AF (which is compatible with AF-C), Lock-on AF (in which the camera automatically tracks a selected subject through the frame) and autofocus capabilities when using Focus Magnifier.